 You may change the dressing the day after you return home.
 A small amount of reddish-brown drainage is not unusual for one to two days.
 Please report any other type or amount of drainage to our office.
 The dressing may be discontinued 24 hours after your incision stops draining or spotting.
 Showers may begin two days after your drainage stops.
 You may take tub baths two weeks after surgery or three months after fusion surgery.

-If your surgeon used Steri-Strips (adhesive skin closures), they should be kept on the incision until 14 days following the surgery.
+If your surgeon used Steri-Strips (adhesive skin closures), they should be kept on the incision until then fall off after surgery.
 You may shower as the protocol for your particular surgery permits.
-Remember to gently dry the incision area / Steri-Strips.
+Remember to gently dry the incision area/Steri-Strips.
 It is common for the edges of the strips to loosen and curl.
-Simply clip the frayed edges but leave the strips on for 14 days unless they are so loose they are obviously no longer functional.
 In this case, you may gently lift off the strips, but do not pull or jerk to remove them.
 Do not apply cream / ointments to the incision.